Classic Beef Chili

 Instructions

-- Combine all seasoning mix ingredients in a bowl.
-Set aside for later.
+- Make the seasoning mix: Combine all seasoning mix ingredients in a small bowl.
+Set aside.

-- Heat avocado oil over medium-low heat and add cubed pancetta.
-Cook for about 8 minutes until crispy and the fat is rendered.
-Stir occasionally.
+- Render the pancetta: Heat avocado oil over medium-low heat.
+Add pancetta and cook for about 8 minutes until crispy and the fat is rendered, stirring occasionally.

-- Increase the heat to medium and add the chopped yellow onion.
-Stir to combine.
-Cook for about 7 minutes until the onion is softened.
-Stir every couple of minutes.
-Add the minced garlic and cook 1 more minute.
-Lower the heat and deglaze with a splash of water if the bottom of the pot starts to burn.
+- Cook the aromatics: Increase heat to medium and add the chopped onion.
+Cook for about 7 minutes until softened, stirring every couple of minutes.
+Add garlic and cook for 1 minute until fragrant.

-- Mix in the tomato paste until well combined.
-Cook for 3 minutes until darkened in color.
-Stir often.
+- Cook the tomato paste: Stir in the tomato paste and cook for 2 to 3 minutes until slightly darkened in color, stirring often.

-- Pour in drained and rinsed kidney and pinto beans, fire-roasted diced tomatoes, fire-roasted green chiles, and beef broth.
-Bring to a boil then lower the heat to maintain a gentle simmer.
-Cook for 40 minutes, stirring occasionally.
+- Simmer the chili: Add kidney beans, pinto beans, diced tomatoes, green chiles, and beef broth.
+Bring to a boil, then reduce heat to low and simmer uncovered for 40 minutes, stirring occasionally.

 Video